huggingface/hub-docs/hacktoberfest_challenges/model_license_other.md

 How to do it in practice?
 That's simple!
 We have listed models below that have `license:other` in their metadata and contain a LICENSE file in the repo.
 Those models require an update in their metadata to describe which license is attached.

 For each model, the workflow looks like this:
 1. Choose a model in the list below.
-For maximum impact, let's focus on the most downloaded or liked models first.
+We suggest focusing on the most downloaded or liked models first.
 2. **Check that the model doesn't already have a PR to update the license**.
 Maybe another contributor already checked it!
 3. Find the corresponding license.
 URLs to the LICENSE file(s) in the repo is provided to ease the search.
    1. Note: the table suggests the name/URL for Llama models.
 It doesn't mean that the suggestion is accurate.
 It is to be double-checked correctly.